petomalina/bluefire/README.md

 - **Take what you need** - Whether you need a simple application(or prototype), or you want framework to make application more structured and less error-prone, you will have that.
 These two approaches can be also mixed together (see [examples](https://github.com/Gelidus/bluefire-examples))

-- **Manipulate with real objects, not buffers** - Whether you want to send or receive, you will never have handle bytes.
+- **Manipulate with real objects, not buffers** - Whether you want to send or receive, you will never have to handle bytes.
 Construct real object, framework will handle everything else.

-- **Injections, injections everywhere** - Why use globals, when you can do that in better way?
+- **Injections, injections everywhere** - Why should you global objects, when you can do that in better way?
 [Core Services page](https://github.com/Gelidus/bluefire/wiki/Core-services) will provide you with basic information.

+Feel free to vote on [Bluefire Trello](https://trello.com/b/tltmSctv/bluefire) for features you want to be in the framework first!

 ## Installation [![npm version](https://badge.fury.io/js/bluefire.svg)](http://badge.fury.io/js/bluefire)